imrankhanv11/Basic-registration-form/README.md

-# Basic-registration-form
+# Registration-Form
-Basic registration form using html and css
+This form have more all inputs used in HTML